ArasLabs/characteristics-and-classification/README.md

 Continue to use v2-0 on Aras 9.4.

+> NOTE: This functionality will be supported in standard product.
+Please see the [Aras Public Roadmap](http://www.aras.com/plm-roadmap/) for more information.

 ## History

 Release notes/descriptions for the original project posted on the previous Aras Projects page.

 Release | Notes
 --------|--------
+[v4.1](https://github.com/ArasLabs/characteristics-and-classification/releases/tag/v4.1) | Updated to work with A11SP9+.
+Multiple classifications per item type now supported
 [v4.0](https://github.com/ArasLabs/characteristics-and-classification/releases/tag/v4.0) | Updated to work with A11SP7+.
 Multiple classifications per item type now supported
 [v3.1](https://github.com/ArasLabs/characteristics-and-classification/releases/tag/v3.1) | Same functionality as v3-0 with more fixes.
 [v3.0](https://github.com/ArasLabs/characteristics-and-classification/releases/tag/v3.0) | Updated to work on A10 and A11.
 Still a few issues but less than v2-2